Control Strategies for Asbestos Removal in the Workplace

 Common Asbestos-Containing Materials

 Several asbestos-containing materials may be found scattered throughout a property.
 Common asbestos-containing materials include floor tiles, ceiling tiles, drywall, pipe wrappings, and insulation.
-Asbestos fibres may become airborne during demolition or renovation, especially if ceiling tiles are broken, plaster is sanded or disturbed, or insulation is removed.
+Asbestos fibers may become airborne during demolition or renovation, especially if ceiling tiles are broken, plaster is sanded or disturbed, or insulation is removed.
 If any of these materials are demolished or broken, asbestos exposure may be possible.
 Contact the professionals at Canada’s Restoration for asbestos testing in Mississauga to determine its presence in the property so you’re able to implement a safe plan of action going forward.

 Responding to the Suspicion of Asbestos